Francis Scott Key Bridge collapse: Response

 Biden visited the site on April 5; he surveyed the wreckage from Marine One and was later briefed by officials from the local government, the Coast Guard and USACE.
 He pledged the support of the federal government for a bridge replacement and the recovery effort "every step of the way", adding that "the nation has your back".
 He also met with families of the victims.

 The Mexican embassy in the U.S. provided consular assistance to the families, setting up a dedicated phone line for affected Mexican nationals.
 Mexican president Andrés Manuel López Obrador said the disaster highlighted the contribution of migrants to the US economy and "demonstrates that migrants go out and do risky jobs at midnight".
 Rafael Laveaga Rendón, head of the consular section, travelled to Baltimore to help the workers' families.
 It has been confirmed that one of the rescued was from Michoacán, while the two Mexican nationals whose bodies were recovered were from Michoacán and Veracruz.

 On April 11, Moore announced that the state government had launched a website with information about federal, state, and local government programs related to the bridge collapse.
 That month, members of the Baltimore County Latino community created a memorial for the construction workers at the south end of the bridge.

+Racism and conspiracy theories

+Soon after the collision, racist memes appeared on alt-right social media platforms targeting Brandon Scott and Wes Moore (who are African-American), as well as Baltimorean public workers (Baltimore is majority Black) and the mostly Indian crew of the MV Dali.
+Many users of the platforms, as well as far-right media outlet The Blaze, blamed DEI for the incident, suggesting that it was the fault of non-White members of the crew or Baltimore government officials.

+There is no evidence that terrorists or foreign governments were involved, according to Moore and an FBI officer in charge of the station in Baltimore.
+Still, Andrew Tate, Jackson Hinkle, and others suggested without evidence that the collision was caused by Israel, Ukraine, or Russia.